bsstahl/CognitiveInheritance/Posts/Testing-the-Untestable-with-Microsoft-Fakes.md

 Then, we can verify in our test that our custom exception is thrown.
 The full working example can be seen by grabbing the **Master** branch of the [GitHub repo](https://github.com/bsstahl/VS2017Launch).

 What can you test with these Shim objects that you were unable to test before?
-Tell me about it on Twitter {TwitterLink}.
+Tell me about it {TwitterLink}.